TwInClEToEsBaCk/blookethack/README.md

 # blookethack

-***NOTICE*** Blooket has added hashing and encryption to their API so this hack will not work until I get around to fixing it.
+***NOTICE*** Blooket has added encryption to their API so this hack will not work until I get around to fixing it.